 A normal misconception is that a pesticide is a bug killer, which is only partly true.
 Insect control is only one usage for pest control chemicals and the wide usage is for preventing, repelling, destroying, or diminishing any pest.

-There are selective pesticides that deals with one specific problem, and you also have non-selective which kills anything it contacts like some insecticides and herbicides.
+There are selective pesticides that deals with one specific problem, and you also have non-selective, which kills anything with a pesticide sprayer when it contacts, like some insecticides and herbicides.

 The different families of pesticides are: